Candice Gordon at Rough Trade East

 Photos: Martin Evans

-Watch a live version of Smoking like the Barrel of a Gun here:
+Watch the video for Smoking Like the Barrel of a Gun here: